Disney Television Animation: 2017–present: Animation resurgence, reboots, spin-offs of iconic properties and expansion

 In June 2024, it was announced that the studio would revive the Prep & Landing series who originated at Walt Disney Animation Studios in a new holiday special under the name Prep & Landing: The Snowball Protocol.
 The same month during the Annecy International Animation Film Festival as part of a panel in honor of the studio's 40th anniversary Meredith Roberts mentioned that the studio was looking in future strategies who will try to meet kids where they're consuming content, which includes gaming and web-based content as well the division is boldly entering new territory, with projects in development in genres that Disney Television Animation has yet to explore for kids and family co-viewing audience.

 In September 2024, it was announced that Kiff would be getting two standalone specials with a Halloween special named The Haunting of Miss McGravy's House for October 2024 and Lore of the Ring Light which debuted in January 2025.

-In November 2024, the studio announced a new original Christmas special Mickey and The Very Many Christmases for Disney Jr. The same month the studio debuted An Almost Christmas Story, an original stop-motion short film in collaboration with Titmouse, Inc., Esperanto Filmoj, Maere Studios and 88 Pictures for Disney+, however the studio will remain uncredited for unknown reasons.
+In November 2024, the studio announced a new original Christmas special Mickey and the Very Many Christmases for Disney Jr. The same month the studio debuted An Almost Christmas Story, an original stop-motion short film in collaboration with Titmouse, Inc., Esperanto Filmoj, Maere Studios and 88 Pictures for Disney+, however the studio will remain uncredited for both productions due unknown reasons.

-In April 2025, the studio alongside sister studios Walt Disney Animation Studios, Pixar Animation Studios joined Sotheby’s AnimAID | The Art of Animation online auction by providing several production material of their library to benefiting local animators and their families who have been affected by the January 2025 Southern California wildfires.
+In April 2025, the studio alongside sister studios Walt Disney Animation Studios, Pixar Animation Studios joined Sotheby's AnimAID | The Art of Animation online auction by providing several production material of their library to benefiting local animators and their families who have been affected by the January 2025 Southern California wildfires.
 The auction event for all the animation divisions within The Walt Disney Company was hosted by Disney Television Animation CEO Meredith Roberts.

+In August 2025, the studio announced Cars: Lightning Racers for Disney Jr. becoming the studio's third collaboration with Pixar Animation Studios.

+In January 2026, the studio gave order for a third Phineas and Ferb film for Disney Channel and Disney+.
+Later that month, it was announced that the studio hired former Nickelodeon and Fox Animation Studios executive Zack Olin as SVP of Development & Current Series for Disney Channel and Disney+.

+In April 2026, it was announced that the studio would be hosting the Disney Kids & Family Discovers Voice Talent Search program, a nationwide talent search program to train the next generation of voice-actors.
+The first edition of the program launched with over 7,500 submissions for its inaugural class.